 F = 59.9 and below

 Attendance is mandatory because of the nature of the course.
 In FLS 102, 105, 110, and 201 more than three unexcused absences in a MWF class and more than two unexcused absences in a TH, MW or a summer class is considered excessive and four points will be deducted from the final course grade, based on a 100 point total, when a student reaches that level.
 An additional point will be deducted for each subsequent unexcused absence.
 In order for an absence to be excused, documentation of an absence that falls into a category listed at class attendance regulations #3 must be provided within one week of the absence.
-The students may be asked to use email@example.com for absences not related to COVID-19.
-Please consult class attendance regulations and see the section College of Humanities and Social Sciences Fall 2021 COVID-19 Update at the end of this page for additional information.
+Students may be asked to use absence verification (go.ncsu.edu/absence, link at the end of the page) for absences.
 Submission of falsified or inaccurate information regarding attendance will be considered a violation of the Code of Student Conduct.

 All instructors of foreign languages at NC State take very seriously the principle of academic integrity.
 (See sections 7-13 of the Code of Student Conduct, accessible from the web site of the Office of Student Conduct.)
 Regardless of discipline, honest and rigorous scholarship is at the foundation of a Research Intensive institution.
 You are expected to have read the NC State Code of Student Conduct.
 You and your instructor will follow both the spirit and letter of the code.
 You will have the opportunity to attest to this explicitly in writing on several occasions, however, by turning in any assignment, you are attesting to that work being your own, and completed according to the honor code.
 NOTE: It is not possible, nor should it be necessary, to list all acceptable and unacceptable behaviors associated with a foreign language class but it should be clear that copying from another student, using an electronic or online translator, consulting with an individual who has skills in the language, and engaging in other similar activities related to work that is submitted as your own are strictly prohibited.
 Work that is submitted as your own and is not will receive a grade of 0 and will be reported as an Honor Code violation.
 Although you must complete and turn in your own work, you are encouraged to work with others in preparing and completing many of the course assignments (quizzes, compositions, and tests being the primary exceptions).
 Your instructor will indicate which assignments may not be completed together.
 Please understand that the copying or sharing of answers, from another student or from an answer key, etc., is NOT WORKING together and IS in violation of the honor code.
 Also, during testing, looking at another student's test/quiz is also in violation of the Code of Student Conduct for these courses.
 See Guidelines for Working with a Tutor below for additional information.